Best Colleges & Universities in Rhode Island 2023

-Providence College is the only college in the United States operated by Dominican Friars; a province of preachers sharing the truth about God and opposing heresy.
+Providence College is the only college in the United States operated by Dominican Friars.
+The group is a province of preachers sharing the truth about God and opposing heresy.
 Dedicated to enriching spiritual life on campus, Providence College instills a tight-knit community with over 100 clubs and organizations for students to join.
 As an elite private Catholic institution, the campus ministry welcomes new and returning students for worship, prayer, and mass.
-95% of the student population lives on campus, typically in single-sex based residences or within a short walking distance.
-Undergraduates are required to complete the core curriculum, a two-year long program studying the development of western civilization.
+Undergraduates are required to complete the core curriculum, a two-year-long program studying the development of western civilization.
 Overall majors and minors include 50 other degrees ranging from dance and theatre to social work and engineering.
-Students aspiring to expand their horizons beyond the United States can apply to the campus’s selection of 300 study abroad programs.
+Students aspiring to expand their horizons beyond the United States can apply to the campus’s selection of 300 study-abroad programs.

 4. University of Rhode Island

 Students wanting to mix small-town living and big-city adventures will find a perfect combination of cultures at the University of Rhode Island.
 The main 1,200-acre campus known as Kingston Campus is located only 30 miles away from Providence and a short drive to Newport, Boston, and New York City.
-Divided along the region of the coastal state, the school’s remaining campuses includes a multidisciplinary campus and a nursing education center in downtown Providence and a top-of-the-line graduate school of oceanography overlooking Narragansett Bay.
-Across the University of Rhode Island’s sprawling locations, their degree program offers 80 undergraduate majors with 100 minors.
-Master’s programs include the School of Education, the College of Business Administration and College of Engineering.
+The other campuses are spread out along the region of the coastal state.
+These include a multidisciplinary campus, a nursing education center in downtown Providence and a top-of-the-line graduate school of oceanography overlooking Narragansett Bay.
+Across the University of Rhode Island’s sprawling locations, its degree program offers 80 undergraduate majors with 100 minors.
+Master’s programs include the School of Education, the College of Business Administration, and the College of Engineering.
 With almost 100 campus organizations and 20 fraternities and sororities, there is no shortage of opportunities for students to network and make the most out of college with their peers.